 Net to Gross Calculator

-Hands up all payroll officers!
-You know that amazing feeling you get when your boss tells you it's bonus time (who doesn't love some extra cash to pay off those pesky credit cards)?
-Then comes that sinking feeling when you're given all bonuses as net amounts and so have to find that 'spare' time to calculate what the equivalent gross amounts should be before processing in the pay run?
-Bring on the tax tables, formulas and excel spreadsheets, with a smidge of eye rolling.
-Well, you can now file this nightmare under 'a thing of the past'!
+When it comes to bonus time, most people are excited about the extra cash; but those running the payroll may not be as delighted.
+When the payroll administrator is given all bonuses as net amounts, they usually have to find that 'spare' time to calculate what the equivalent gross amounts should be before processing in the pay run.
+Bring on the tax tables, formulas and excel spreadsheets, with a smidge of eye rolling!
+Payroll administrators will be delighted to know that this nightmare can be automated within KeyPay!
 Our Net to Gross Calculator removes all manual calculations and guesswork, thus saving payroll an inordinate amount of time.

 Introducing our Net to Gross Calculator